csun-shine/the-pedal-garage-docs/docs/references/pg-reference-add-songs.md

 nav_order: 1
 ---

-# API Reference: Add A New Song
+# API Reference: Add Song

 Add a new [`song`](pg-resource-songs.md) to the database.